Rachel Stephens of Sweet Woodland Farm

 “Organic sustainability holds value in all my past and current work.”

-Rachel Stephens was born and raised on the East End of Long Island where she currently owns and runs Sweet Woodland Farm in Hampton Bays.
+Rachel Stephens was born and raised on the East End of Long Island where she currently owns and runs Sweet Woodland Farm.
+Rachel has an educational back round in horticulture and work experience as estate gardener and wholesale plant nursery manager.

-Through ECI, Rachel has established and maintains a seed library at the Hampton Bays Public library where folks can take organic, heirloom variety seeds to plant in their gardens.
+Through ECI, Rachel has established and maintains a seed library at the Hampton Bays Public library and the Heritage Garden located at the St. Joseph Villa who's vegetables are donated to the local food pantries.